-We estimated expected sensibility of the proposed measurement for observation of the X rays from the transition $(4,3) \rightarrow (3,2)$ and $(3,2) \rightarrow (2,1)$ of $\Xi^-$ C atoms in the phase-1 data taking, with the number of $K^-$ beams expected in J-PARC E70.
-Figure 8 shows expected X-ray energy spectra with the phase-1 statistics.
-The background in the X-ray spectrum is estimated based on data of a test experiment for J-PARC E03 [2018] in which the background level was studied with actual detectors and beams by selecting the $(K^-, K^+)$ reaction by KURAMA spectrometer.
-Measured background level in the test experiment is scaled for difference of an acceptance of Ge detectors and a number of beams.
+We estimated expected sensibility of the proposed measurement for observation of the X rays from the transition $(4,3) \rightarrow (3,2)$ and $(3,2) \rightarrow (2,1)$ of Ξ^- C atoms in the phase-1 data taking, with the number of K^- beams expected in J-PARC E70.
+Figure 9 shows expected X-ray energy spectra with the phase-1 statistics.
+The background in the X-ray spectrum is estimated based on data of a test experiment for J-PARC E03 [2018] in which the background level was studied with actual detectors and beams by selecting the (K^-, K^+) reaction by KURAMA spectrometer.
+Measured background level in the test experiment is scaled for difference of the acceptance of the Ge detectors and a number of beams.
+In addition, contamination of the Ξ^- decay background due to miss identifications in the AFT analysis is taken into account.
 The spectrum (a) corresponds to the transition $(4,3) \rightarrow (3,2)$ of which the energy width is expected to be match smaller than our detector resolution.
 Peak structure can be observed with the phase-1 statistics.
-On the other hand, sensitivity for the X rays of the transition $(3,2) \rightarrow (2,1)$ will be much affected by the the absorption strength.
-We have a chance to obtain peak structure with the phase-1 statistics if branching ratio of X rays from the (3,2) state is higher than 50% and the energy width is lower than 2 keV as shown in Fig.8 (b) and (c).
-An accuracy for the energy shift $\sigma(\Delta E)$ of the transition $(4,3) \rightarrow (3,2)$ is expected to be $\sigma(\Delta E) = 0.4$ keV, assuming a negligible small energy width ( $\Gamma$ ) than the detector resolution.
-For the transition $(3,2) \rightarrow (2,1)$ , $\sigma(\Delta E) = 0.5$ keV and 1 keV if $\Gamma = 0$ keV and 2 keV, respectively.
+On the other hand, as shown in Fig.9 (b) and (c), the sensitivity for the X rays of the transition $(3,2) \rightarrow (2,1)$ will be much affected by the the absorption strength.
+We have a chance to obtain peak structure with the phase-1 statistics if branching ratio of X rays from the (3,2) state is higher than 50% and the energy width is lower than 1 keV.
+An accuracy for the energy shift $\sigma(\Delta E)$ of the transition (4,3) \rightarrow (3,2) is expected to be $\sigma(\Delta E) = 0.4$ keV, assuming a negligible small energy width (Γ) than the detector resolution.
+For the transition (3,2) \rightarrow (2,1), $\sigma(\Delta E)$ is expected to be 0.5 keV if $\Gamma = 0$ keV.

-Figure 8: Expected X-ray energy spectrum (a) for the transition $(4,3) \rightarrow (3,2)$ and (b) for the transition $(3,2) \rightarrow (2,1)$ with no natural width. (c) is the same as (b) with a width of 2 keV.
+Figure 9: Expected X-ray energy spectrum (a) for the transition $(4,3) \rightarrow (3,2)$ and (b) for the transition $(3,2) \rightarrow (2,1)$ with no natural width. (c) is the same as (b) with a width of 2 keV.

-Because accuracies for the energy shift and the width is not sufficient and sensitivity seems to be low for the case of the width of more than 2 keV with a number of $K^$ beams expected in J-PARC E70, we will request additional beam time as phase-2 after the phase-1 data taking.
-For a case study, the sensitivity with three times higher statistics, corresponding to additional twice beam time than J-PARC E70 in the phase-2, is estimated with same condition as the phase-1.
-An accuracies for the energy shift $\sigma(\Delta E)$ for the transition $(4,3) \rightarrow (3,2)$ is expected to be $\sigma(\Delta E) = 0.2$ keV.
-For the transition $(3,2) \rightarrow (2,1), \ \sigma(\Delta E) = 0.3$ keV and 0.6 keV if $\Gamma = 0$ keV and 2 keV, respectively.
-In addition, it is possible to observe the transition $(3,2) \rightarrow (2,1)$ even if the width is 4 keV.
+With the number of K^- expected in J-PARC E70, the sensitivity seems to be low for the case of the width of more than 1 keV.
+Furthermore, accuracies for the energy shift and the width may not sufficient with this limited statistics.
+Therefore, we will request additional beam time as phase-2 after the phase-1 data taking.
+For a case study, the sensitivity with three times higher statistics is estimated with the same condition as the phase-1.
+The accuracy for the energy shift $\sigma(\Delta E)$ for the transition $(4,3) \rightarrow (3,2)$ is expected to be $\sigma(\Delta E) = 0.2$ keV.
+For the transition $(3,2) \rightarrow (2,1)$, it is possible to observe the peak structure even if the width is 2 keV.
+The accuracies for the energy shift for the transition $(3,2) \rightarrow (2,1)$ are $\sigma(\Delta E) = 0.3$ keV and 0.7 keV in the case of $\Gamma =$ 0 keV and 2 keV, respectively.
 As already mentioned, there are large uncertainties on this yield estimation because of uncertainties on the theoretical calculation and unknown absorption strength which affect both the yield and the energy width.
 Therefore, we will reconsider about necessary statistics for the phase-2 data taking based on an analysis of the phase-1 data.